 - Require the organisation to change incorrect or incomplete data

 - Require the organisation to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing, and object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing.

-If you would like to exercise any of these rights, please contact the college Data Protection Officer, Emma Smith (Quality Director) at the Data Controller office address, or by emailing [email protected]
+If you would like to exercise any of these rights, please contact the college Data Protection Officer, Roxana Pal, at: [email protected]

 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.

 What if you do not provide personal data?

 You are under no statutory or contractual obligation to provide data to the organisation during the recruitment process.
 However, if you do not provide the information, the organisation may not be able to process your application properly or at all.

 Recruitment processes are not based solely on automated decision-making.